shazzad-hasan/netflix-content-trends/README.md

 - Query: Identify tye type of content each country spends the most time watching.

 ### Release Timing Analysis
--- Problem: Determine the best time of the year to release new content -- Query: Analyze which month have had historically the most releases
+- Problem: Determine the best time of the year to release new content
+- Query: Analyze which month have had historically the most releases

 ## Director and Cast Analysis
--- Problem: Identifying best director and cast members -- Query: Examine previous collaboration between directors and cast members the resulted highly rated shows and movies
+- Problem: Identifying best director and cast members
+- Query: Examine previous collaboration between directors and cast members the resulted highly rated shows and movies

 ## Viewer Preferences Analysis
--- Problem: Analyze viewer preferences
+- Problem: Analyze viewer preferences
--- Query: Find genres and ratings of shows and movies with their release years to identify trends over time
+- Query: Find genres and ratings of shows and movies with their release years to identify trends over time

 ## Content Localization Strategy
--- Analyzing content and marketing strategies for specific contries -- Query: Identify most common genres and type of shows/movies for each specific countries
+- Analyzing content and marketing strategies for specific contries
+- Query: Identify most common genres and type of shows/movies for each specific countries

+## Budget Allocation for New Production
+- Determining which type of genres are most likely to succeed and deserve higher investment
+- Query: Assess the correlation between genre and their ratings